-Auburn Montgomery Located on a 500-acre campus seven miles east of downtown Montgomery, Alabama, offers highly respected, accredited academic programs in a challenging but caring college environment.
+Auburn University at Montgomery (AUM), located on a 500-acre campus seven miles east of downtown Montgomery, Alabama, offers highly respected, accredited academic programs in a challenging but caring college environment.
+Our student body consists of approximately 4,900 students, approximately 600 of which are graduate students.
+AUM also has international students on campus from 38 countries such as China, India, Saudi Arabia, South Korea, Sweden, Nepal, and Germany.
 Academic programs include 26 baccalaureate degrees, 14 master’s degrees, 4 Educational Specialists degrees and 1 doctoral program, as approved by the Alabama Commission on Higher Education.

 Established in 1967, Auburn University at Montgomery offered its first classes in 1969, and moved to its current 500-acre campus in east Montgomery in 1971.
-AUM was accredited by the Southern Association of Colleges and Schools in 1973 and was reaffirmed by SACS in 1978, 1988, 1998, and 2008.
+AUM was accredited by the Southern Association of Colleges and Schools, Commission on Colleges, in 1973 and was reaffirmed by SACSCOC in 1978, 1988, 1998, and 2008 and is up for reaccreditation in 2018.
 Auburn University at Montgomery, a separately accredited institution, is one of two campuses which comprise Auburn University as a whole.